AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/controlling-fixtures/changing-fixture-attributes.md

 ### Fan Parts

 When using the Fan function you can split the fan into a number of groups.
-Select all the fixtures, hold down \<Fan\> and type a number on the numeric keypad.
+Select all the fixtures, hold down <Keys.HardKey>Fan</Keys.HardKey> and type a number on the numeric keypad.
 The Fan will divide into that number of parts, for
 example: